mgerstner/buffer-overflow-training/examples/stack_overread/README.md

 =====================

 This program has a stack buffer overread problem.
-It is caused by missing zero-initializion and not communicating back the number of bytes actually read.
+It is caused by missing zero-initialization and not communicating back the number of bytes actually read.

+NOTE: Technically this program does not _overread_ a stack buffer, but it reads from an uninitialized stack buffer.
+The effects are very similar, though.

 Exercises
 =========